 Psychotherapists, Counsellors, Psychologists, holistic therapists, psychiatrists and individuals involved in the mental health field, caring professions and those concerned about black mental health.

-Participants are expected to attend both days.
+Participants are expected to attend all sessions on both days.

-About Dr Isha Mckenzie-Mavinga
+Dr Isha Mckenzie-Mavinga